Aiaid/2dns/GITHUB_PAGES_SETUP.md

    - Click on "Settings"
    - Scroll down to the "Pages" section in the sidebar
    - Under "Build and deployment":
-     - Source: Select "Deploy from a branch"
+     - Source: Select "GitHub Actions"
-     - Branch: Select "gh-pages" and "/ (root)"
-     - Click "Save"
+     - This will automatically use the output of your GitHub Actions workflow

 4. **Wait for deployment**